Women in Improv

 - All of our shows are booked and promoted by a female Producer.

-- Most of our main weekend shows are hosted by women.
+- Over half of our main weekend shows are hosted by women.

 - When casting new shows we ensure at least half the cast are female.

-- We helped produce all-female groups including The Playground, All Made Up, BRA and The Pina Colliders.
-We also book a number of other all- female groups like Ladyprov, Breaking & Entering, JCB, The Glenda Jackson Collective and more.
+- We helped produce all-female groups including The Playground, All Made Up, BRA and Ladyprov.
+We also book a number of other all- female groups like Breaking & Entering and The Glenda Jackson Collective and more.

-- We produce and continue to promote The Playground, a monthly night of all female improv.
-The show isn’t marketed as “all- female” as we felt the improv should speak for itself rather than “female” being the angle.
+- We produce and continue to promote The Playground, a regular night of all female improv.

 - We ensure a balance in genders across shows each week when booking groups.